hoangsonww/AI-ML-Classifiers/README.md

 ## Live Information Website

-Feel free to visit the live demo and information website [here](https://hoangsonww.github.io/AI-ML-Classifiers/).
+Feel free to visit the live demo and information website here: [https://ai-ml-information-website.vercel.app/](https://ai-ml-information-website.vercel.app/).

-It is a simple website that provides information about the classifiers in this repository.
+It is a simple website that provides information about ALL the classifiers in this repository.

 ---

 Created with ❤️ by [Son Nguyen](https://github.com/hoangsonww) in 2024.

-Thank you for visiting! 🚀
+Thank you so much for visiting! 🚀